-Each Azure region is paired with another region within the same geography, together they make a regional pair.
-During scheduled maintenance, Azure will only update the VMs in a single region of a region pair.
-For example, when updating the Virtual Machines in North Central US, Azure will not update any Virtual Machines in South Central US at the same time.
+Each Azure region is paired with another region within the same geography and together they make a regional pair.
+In scheduled maintenance phase, Azure will only update the VMs in a single region of a region pair.
+For example, when updating the VM in North Central US, Azure won't update any VM in South Central US at the same time.
 However, other regions such as North Europe can be under maintenance at the same time as East US.
 Understanding how region pairs work can help you better distribute your VMs across regions.
 For more information, see Azure region pairs.

 Availability sets and scale sets

 When deploying a workload on Azure VMs, you can create the VMs within an availability set to provide high availability to your application.
-This ensures that during either an outage or rebootful maintenance events, at least one virtual machine is available.
+This ensures that during either an outage or rebootful maintenance events, at least one VM is available.

 Within an availability set, individual VMs are spread across up to 20 update domains (UDs).
-During scheduled maintenance, only a single update domain is impacted at any given time.
-Be aware that the order of update domains being impacted does not necessarily happen sequentially.
+During scheduled maintenance, only a single update domain is updated at any given time.
+The order of update domains being updated doesn't necessarily happen sequentially.

-For information on managing maintenance requiring a reboot, see Handling planned maintenance notifications.
+For information on planned maintenance impacting virtual machines, see Handling planned maintenance notifications.